uzeportal/bbb-mp4/README.md

 At times, you may not be sure which recordings are not converted to MP4 yet.

-Put all the recordings that you want to verify into bbb-unprocessed-recordings.txt and execute s3-verify-recordings.sh.
-This script will check whether the recordings mentioned in bbb-unprocessed-recordings.txt are uploaded to S3.
-It will update bbb-unprocessed-recordings.txt with the recordings which are not already present on AWS S3.
+Put all the recordings that you want to verify into `bbb-unprocessed-recordings.txt` and execute `s3-verify-recordings.sh`.
+This script will check whether the recording ids mentioned in `bbb-unprocessed-recordings.txt` are uploaded to AWS S3.
+It will update `bbb-unprocessed-recordings.txt` with the recordings which are not already present on AWS S3.

-Now you can follow Method 2 above to convert recordings mentioned in the updated bbb-unprocessed-recordings.txt file.
+Now you can follow Method 2 above to convert recordings mentioned in the updated `bbb-unprocessed-recordings.txt` file.

 ## Automate MP4 Conversion